ACI Prensa Staff, Apr 10, 2023 / 05:00 am

 On Easter Monday, the Catholic Church celebrates what’s called “Monday of the Angel.”
 In many countries in Europe and South America, this day, also known as “Little Easter,” is a national holiday.

 In a Vatican Radio recording in 1994, Pope John Paul II gave an explanation for Monday of the Angel:

 “Why is it called that?” the pope asked, highlighting the need for an angel to call out from the depths of the grave: “He is risen.”

-These words “were very difficult to proclaim, to express, for a person,” said John Paul II.
-“Also, the women that were at the tomb encountered it empty but couldn’t tell ‘he had risen;’ they only affirmed that the tomb was empty.
-The angel said more: “He is not here, He has risen.”
+These words “were very difficult to proclaim, to express, for a person,” John Paul II said.
+“Also, the women that were at the tomb encountered it empty but couldn’t tell ‘he had risen’; they only affirmed that the tomb was empty.
+The angel said more: “He is not here, he has risen.”